 Joinder is also improper because it would cause severe practical problems.
 As one court discussed, the disparity in factual scenarios can be great: one defendant might be an innocent parent whose internet access was abused by her minor child, while another defendant might share a computer with a roommate who infringed Plaintiff's works, and others might be actual thieves.
 BMG, 2004 WL 953888, at 1 ("[w]holesale litigation of these claims is inappropriate...").
 "The manageability difficulties, procedural inefficiencies, and likelihood that Defendants will assert myriad factual and legal defenses compel [severance.]."
 Pac.
 Century Int'l, Ltd. v.
 Doe, 2011 U.S. Dist.
-LEXIS 124518, at 11 (N.D.
+LEXIS 124518, at \11 (N.D.
 Cal.
 Oct.
 27, 2011) ("An internet based copyright infringement case with at least 101 defendants would prove a logistical nightmare.").
-Allowing joinder in this case would involve seventy-two defendants, each potentially proceeding with counsel or pro se, and additional ISP's; who may also participate in this case.
+Allowing joinder in this case would involve fifty-two defendants, each potentially proceeding with counsel or pro se, and two additional ISP's; who may also participate in this case.
 See, e.g., Hard Drive Productions v.
 Does 1-188, 2011 U.S. Dist.
 LEXIS 94319, at 40-42 (N.D.
 Cal.
 Aug.
-23, 2011) (finding Rule 20(a)'s purpose would be undermined due to the unmanageable logistics of involving the large number of defendants and their attorneys in the case, who may also present defenses specific to their individual situations, resulting in a number of mini-trials).3
+23, 2011) (finding Rule 20(a)'s purpose would be undermined due to the unmanageable logistics of involving the large number of defendants and their attorneys in the case, who may also present defenses specific to their individual situations, resulting in a number of mini-trials).4 a.
+Plaintiff's Subpoena Seeks Information Relating to Innocent Individuals